 Fig. 5.
 Genome organization and proteins of infectious bursal disease virus; Segmented dsRNA virus, such as IBDV, can be recovered from its cloned cDNAs of genomic segments A and B.

-We have established a strategic alliance with a German CMO, Vibalogics (http://www.vibalogics.com) to develop the manufacturing process.
+We have established a strategic alliance with a German CMO, Vibalogics GmbH (http://www.vibalogics.com) to develop the manufacturing process.
 In 2011 we were awarded close to 1 million EUR within the framework of Eurostars grant program to develop assays, release criteria and manufacturing processes for our program.
 Then, in 2012 we were awarded 1.1 million EUR from the Hungarian Government to develop animal models and perform animal toxicology studies.
-Together with our German partner we have characterized our R903/78 drug candidate and established conditions for its large scale production.
-Furthermore, Vibalogics is committed to supply sufficient amounts of drug substance for our Phase I, II and III clinical trials.
+Together with our German partner we have performed preclinical studies and characterized our R903/78 drug candidate.
+In 2017 we evaluated conditions for large scale production with ProBioGen AG (https://www.probiogen.de) using their proprietary AGE1.CR.pIX cell line.
+Yields far exceeded that of conventional cell lines by 1000 times.
+With an expected human dose of 10^7 infectious units (IU), a hundred thousand to a million doses can be produced in a 1 L defined media culture.

 The major goal of our project is to develop a well-characterized antiviral biological drug product that can be developed into a highly valuable orally administered therapeutic agent, for the interferon free therapy of advanced cirrhotic HBV/HCV hepatitis patients with unmet needs.
 Based on our previous clinical results the R903/78 biologic drug candidate might be used for the treatment of decompensated patients, for null responders, partial responders, breakthrough infections and relapses.
 Therefore, the R903/78 drug candidate would be able to complement the currently used therapies.